 Unit Code HSS/ N 9603 Unit Title (Task) Act within the limits of one's competence and authority Description This OS unit is about recognising the boundaries of the role and responsibilities and working within the level of competence in accordance with legislation, protocols and guidelines This is applicable to all Allied Health Professionals working in an organised, regulated environment.
-Scope This unit/task covers the following: • Acting within the limit of one's competence and authority; • Knowing one's job role • Knowing one's job responsibility • Recognising the job role and responsibilities of co workers Reference: 'This National Occupational Standard is from the UK Skills for Health suite [SFHGEN63, Act within the limits of your competence and authority] It has been tailored to apply to healthcare in India and has been reproduced with their permission'.
-Performance Crit eria (PC) wrt The Scope Element Performance Criteria PC1.
+Scope This unit/task covers the following: • Acting within the limit of one's competence and authority; ○ Knowing one's job role ○ Knowing one's job responsibility ○ Recognising the job role and responsibilities of co workers Reference : 'This National Occupational Standard is from the UK Skills for Health suite [SFHGEN63, Act within the limits of your competence and authority] It has been tailored to apply to healthcare in India and has been reproduced with their permission'.
+Performance Criteria (F PC) wrt The Scope Element Performance Criteria PC1.
 Adhere to legislation, protocols and guidelines relevant to one's role and field of practice PC2.
 Work within organisational systems and requirements as appropriate to one's role PC3.
-Recognise the boundary of one's role and responsibility and seek supervision when situations are beyond one's competence and authority practice
+Recognise the boundary of one's role and responsibility and seek supervision when situations are beyond one's competence and authority PC4.
+Maintain competence within one's role and field of practice PC5.
+Use relevant research based protocols and guidelines as evidence to inform one's practice PC6.
+Promote and demonstrate good practice as an individual and as a team member at all times PC7.
+Identify and manage potential and actual risks to the quality and safety of practice PC8.
+Evaluate and reflect on the quality of one's work and make continuing improvements Knowledge and Unders A. Organisational Context (Knowledge of the The user/individual on the job needs to know and understand: KA1.

-improvements

-Knowledge and Unders standing (K)

-A. Organisational The user/individual on the job needs to know and understand:

-Context

-(Knowledge of the KA1.
 The relevant legislation, standards, policies, and procedures followed in the